ccztux/glsysbackup/README.md

 Future:
-- use multiple config files
+- use config files for multiple jobs
 - add cli options and arguments
 - add sendEmail functionality